chrisgleitze/full-vim-experience/README.md

 With Vimium you can also quickly jump to the top or bottom of a website if you use 'gg' and 'G' just like you in Vim and search your browsing history and bookmarks with a fuzzy search.
 There's [plenty more](https://vimium.github.io/) handy Vim things you can do in the browser the Vim way.

-## Vim navigation on Windows/Apple/Linux
+## Vim navigation on Windows and Apple devices

 If that wasn't enough, there's more Vim to be used in your developer experience.
 You can use keyboard-only navigation outside of your IDE and browser, e.g. your file explorer.
 The Vim community provides more than enough options for this use case as well.
 For Windows I use [Fluent Search](https://fluentsearch.net/) which is also an app launcher.
 For Mac I recommend [Homerow](https://www.homerow.app/).